peter88213/aeon2yw/docs/usage.md

 description_label = Description

-# Label of the csv field whose contents are exported
+# Label of the csv field whose contents are imported
 # as the scene's description to yWriter.

 notes_label = Notes

-# Label of the csv field whose contents are exported
+# Label of the csv field whose contents are imported
 # as the scene's notes to yWriter.

 tag_label = Tags

-# Label of the csv field whose contents are exported
+# Label of the csv field whose contents are imported
 # as the scene's tags to yWriter.

 location_label = Location

-# Label of the csv field whose contents are exported
+# Label of the csv field whose contents are imported
 # as the scene's locations to yWriter.

 item_label = Item

-# Label of the csv field whose contents are exported
+# Label of the csv field whose contents are imported
 # as the scene's items to yWriter.

 character_label = Participant

-# Label of the csv field whose contents are exported
+# Label of the csv field whose contents are imported
 # as the scene's characters to yWriter.

 viewpoint_label = Viewpoint

-# Label of the csv field whose contents are exported
+# Label of the csv field whose contents are imported
 # as the scene's viewpoint to yWriter.

 [OPTIONS]

-export_all_events = Yes
+import_all_events = Yes

-# Yes: Export non-scene events as "Notes" type scenes
+# Yes: Import non-scene events as "Notes" type scenes
 #      to yWriter.
-# No:  Do not export non-scene events to yWriter.
+# No:  Do not import non-scene events to yWriter.
 # This option exists only if the scene marker is not
 # left blank.